Agency SOPs That Actually Get Used (Not Filed)

 6. Post-mortem required within 24 hours

 Outdated SOPs are dangerous.
-Someone follows them, gets bad results, and loses trust in all your documentation.
+Someone follows them, gets bad results, and then your team loses trust in all documentation.
+I’ve seen it happen.
+Once that trust breaks, it takes months to rebuild.

 Review Triggers